George Barret Sr.: Irish patrons

 Barret was likely introduced to the Marquess of Rockingham by Edmund Burke, who had become his private secretary.
-The Marquess' s Irish seat was at Coolatin, Co.
-Wicklow.
-Barret was employed to draw the remains of Killtimon Castle, Co.
-Wicklow, and a copy after his drawing survives in the Royal Irish Academy An oil painting by Barret, with a wooded mountainous river landscape with anglers by a waterfall in the foreground and a ruined tower house in the distance, which relates to these views, was sold in 2003.
+The Marquess' s Irish seat was at Coolatin, County Wicklow.
+Barret was employed to draw the remains of Killtimon Castle, County Wicklow, and a copy after his drawing survives in the Royal Irish Academy An oil painting by Barret, with a wooded mountainous river landscape with anglers by a waterfall in the foreground and a ruined tower house in the distance, which relates to these views, was sold in 2003.

 A further Irish patron of Barret was the Thomas Conolly of Castletown House of Celbridge to the west of Dublin.
 He inherited Castletown House in 1758 and his wife Lady Louisa Conolly (who was the daughter of Charles Lennox, 2nd Duke of Richmond), set about redecoration and refurbishment of this Palladian mansion.
 Barret supplied a painting of the house in the distance with wooded parkland and a river.
 The trees are depicted in outline and not in Barret's later spindly way.
 John Harris remarks that it is softly and atmospherically painted, and of course, is free from the influence of Wilson and other London based painters.

 As he could not find adequate employment in Ireland, Barret moved to London in 1762.